marmelab/coPostgresQuery/README.md

 - table:
     the table name, accept JOIN statements
 - idFields:
-    list of key fields used to select the entity
+    list of key fields used to select the entity, default to `id`
 - returnFields:
     list of fields retrieved by the query
 - searchableFields: